 Free Flow planned to install over 1000 MW of turbines across 53 permitted sites, with commercial arrays of around 120 turbines per site, with various riverbed pilings proposed.

-The test took place on the Mississippi River, near Baton Rouge, Louisiana.
+Mississippi River, near Baton Rouge, Louisiana.

 Of the 53 proposed projects, there were 5 “Lead Projects” that are using the Integrated Licensing Process (ILP) and the remaining 48 sites were approved to use the Traditional Licensing Process (TLP).

 A series of 10 scoping meetings for the Lead Projects were held in April and May 2009, in Vicksburg, MS; New Orleans and Baton Rouge, LA; Memphis, TN; and St. Louis, MO; and written comments have been received.

 In September and October 2009, Free Flow Power hosted four two-day meetings to discuss its Proposed Study Plan for the Lead Projects.
 Following those meetings, filing of written comments from stakeholders, Free Flow Power’s filing of a Revised Study Plan, and additional written comments, FERC issued a Study Determination on January 27, 2010.
 The study determination approved Free Flow Power’s proposed studies with substantial modifications, including requiring test deployments of mock or prototype turbines.

 The U.S. Fish and Wildlife Service disputed aspects of the fish entrainment and related studies.
 The dispute resolution panel findings were filed on April 5, 2010.

 Limitations at the test flumes led to further discussions of study approaches for fish entrainment mortality study approaches.
 Free Flow Power hosted a meeting at which FWS, FERC, and other agency staff discussed these issues.